Ullas25/Medical-Neuroscience/README.md

 [Course website](https://www.coursera.org/learn/medical-neuroscience?)

-The course instructor is Prof. [Leonard E. White](https://www.coursera.org/instructor/~901314).The course covers Neuroanatomy, Neural Signalling, Sensory Systems, Movement and Motor Control, Brain Development, and CognitionThis is very intensive course.
-I literally have spent 100s of hours on this course (including recommended text book stuy).
+The course instructor is Prof. [Leonard E. White](https://www.coursera.org/instructor/~901314).
+The course covers Neuroanatomy, Neural Signalling, Sensory Systems, Movement and Motor Control, Brain Development, and Cognition.
+This is very intensive course.
+I literally have spent 100s of hours on this course (including recommended text book study).
 I have to say, this is my fauvorite and difficult course that I have taken so far.

 Usefull resources for the course:
 * [Supporting webpage of the course](https://www.learnmedicalneuroscience.nl/) (You can find all the helpful resources here)